 If you have high blood sugar, you could be on the road to type 2 diabetes already.
 (We explain the link between sugar intake and diabetes here.)
 “Insulin resistance requires the pancreas to produce more insulin since tissues are not as sensitive to it,” says Ed Saltzman, MD, a scientist in the Energy Metabolism Laboratory at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
-“Over time, the pancreas can become fatigued by this excess production and stop being able to secrete adequate insulin.
+“Over time, the pancreas can become fatigued by this excess production and stops being able to secrete adequate insulin.
 When this occurs, type 2 diabetes may develop.”
 Even if you’re not pouring sugar in your coffee, you could be consuming more added sugar than you think.
-(Here are some sneaky sources of added sugar.
+(Here are some sneaky sources of added sugar.)

 Sugar makes you gain weight

-Sugar ups your blood pressure and heart disease risk
+Sugar may increase your blood pressure and heart disease risk